GatewayDW/workflow-host-dbt-docs/readme.md

 ## Steps to spin up self-hosted GitHub Actions runner (using conda)
 > [!NOTE]
-> There is an known issue on network issue when using Windows Server. (#71)
+> There is a known issue on network issue when using Windows Server. (#71)
 > The workaround is to use either Docker or other Windows PC (Check if it can connect to the target database first)

 1. [Setup the conda environment](/docs/setup_environment.md)